ofbennett/Improved_Boids/README.md

   --config_file CONFIG_FILE, -f CONFIG_FILE

-                        The name of the config file which is generated containing all the parameters passed to the program.
-                        Default is config_most_recent.yml
+                        The name of the config file which is generated containing all the parameters passed to the program on the command line if no config file is supplied.
+Default is config_most_recent.yml Alternatively, if the [--existing_file][-e] flag is used this argument should contain the name of the desired config file.

   --existing_file, -e

-                        Flag to include if the progam is to be run by loading arguments from an existing config file in the config folder.
-The name of this file must be specified with the [--config_file] [-f] argument.)
+                        Flag to include if the program is to be run by loading arguments from an existing config file in the config folder.
+The name of this file must be specified with the [--config_file] [-f] argument.